Dangers of Untreated Glaucoma

 III.
 Dangers of Untreated Glaucoma

-The main risk of untreated glaucoma is vision loss and eventual blindness, primarily due to progressive optic nerve damage and permanent vision deterioration.
-Moreover, untreated glaucoma can significantly impact overall quality of life.
-The inability to perform daily tasks, increased risk of accidents and falls, and psychological impacts such as depression and anxiety are often associated with vision loss.
-There are also additional health risks such as corneal scarring, migraines, and severe headaches due to increased intraocular pressure.
+The primary risk of untreated glaucoma is permanent vision loss and eventual blindness caused by optic nerve damage.
+Beyond vision, untreated glaucoma can impact quality of life, including difficulty performing daily tasks, increased risk of falls, and mental health challenges such as anxiety or depression.
+Additional complications may include corneal scarring, migraines, and severe headaches from elevated eye pressure.

 IV.
 Risk Factors